Managing Stress with the Uncertainty of COVID-19

 We also offer SilverCloud, an online system designed to help you reduce symptoms of anxiety, depression, stress, and negative body image.
 Silvercloud uses articles, video clips, interactive activities, and short quizzes to help you cope with and even overcome problems with mental health.
 Using Silvercloud involves completing weekly activities with the support of one of our trained clinicians who reviews your progress and provides feedback and encouragement.
 Silvercloud is entirely online, so you can use it no matter where you are.
 Finally, SilverCloud has a lot of research that shows that it works.
 You do have to be a full time student to use Silvercloud.
 To enroll or ask questions about SilverCloud, email your name, which program you are interested in (Anxiety, Body Image, Depression, or Stress), and whether or not you are a full time BYU student to: firstname.lastname@example.org

 If you experience high stress or anxiety, you might benefit from practicing some relaxation techniques.
 You can find these at the link below – practicing these will help!
-While we won’t schedule biofeedback appointments currently, you can find ways to practice relaxation at the Relaxation Recordings, Importance of Breathing, Paced Breathing, and Handouts sections of this page.
+You can find ways to practice relaxation at the Relaxation Recordings, Importance of Breathing, Paced Breathing, and Handouts sections of this page.
+You can also schedule virtual biofeedback appointments through this page as well.

 You can also read about how to deal effectively with a number of topics that college students encounter at this link: